 68. Enjoy your hot chocolate with skim milk and no cream.

-69. Skip the cheese straws.
-Enjoy a white cheddar rice cake.
+69. Skip the cheese straws and enjoy a white cheddar rice cake instead.

 70. Swap creamy cheese for tomato or veggie-based sauces on your pasta and meat dishes.